 One of the GLF’s first acts was to organize a march in response to Stonewall and to demand an end to the persecution of homosexuals.
 This was the first gay pride parade in New York in June 1970.
 As the flier shows below, this inaugural gathering was called Liberation Day and featured a “Gay-In” in Central Park, consciousness-raising groups, dances, and women-only potluck dinners making the first pride not only a protest but also a community event.

 The GLF had a broad political platform, denouncing racism and declaring support for various Third World struggles and the Black Panther Party.
 They took an anti-capitalist stance and attacked the nuclear family and traditional gender roles but first and foremost their fight was focused on gay rights.

 The Gay Liberation Front sought to avoid many of the pitfalls they saw in the political tactics of groups like Mattachine.
 Where Mattachine activists had sought to project an image of respectability, the new gay liberationists would fight against mainstream attitudes and values.
 They would “start demanding, not politely requesting, our rights.”

-GLF’s did not hide or feel ashamed of their sexuality.
+GLFs did not hide or feel ashamed of their sexuality.
 They claimed it publicly, and they urged others to do the same long before Harvey Milk stated the same request in San Francisco.
-The GLF, called for LGBT people to come “out of the closet and into the streets,” and also believed that patriarchy and sexism were the root cause of the disenfranchisement of people and that assimilation wasn’t the answer and that in order to gain rights.
+The GLF, called for LGBT people to come “out of the closet and into the streets,” and also believed that patriarchy and sexism were the root cause of the disenfranchisement of people and that assimilation wasn’t the answer, and that to gain rights.
 (Tell that to the HRC.)